Aging changes occur in all of the body's cells, tissues, and organs. These changes affect all parts of the body, including the teeth and gums.

 Certain health conditions that are more common in older adults and taking certain medicines can also affect oral health.

-Learn what you can do keep your teeth and gums healthy in your later years.
+Learn what you can do to keep your teeth and gums healthy in your later years.

 How Age Can Affect Oral Health